Use the button below to donate securely through PayPal.

-We appreciate your contribution by personal check, money order, cashier's check or online.
+We appreciate your contribution by personal check, money order, or cashier's check.
 Checks should be made to the Shawnee State University Development Foundation and mailed to:

 Shawnee State University Development Foundation